Skip to main content

 Table View

 The table view shows tasks in a sortable list.
 Click Columns to choose which columns are visible.
 Available columns: Patient, Assignee, Creator, Created Date, Due Date, Start Date, Completed Date, Status, Priority, and Care Plan.
 By default the table shows Patient, Assignee, Created Date, Status, and Priority.
+Tasks are sorted by due date (earliest first) so overdue and upcoming tasks appear at the top.

 Kanban Board